tetcoin/tetcoin/README.md

 ### Obtaining TETs

-If you want to do anything on Tetcoin, Metrocoin, or Westend, then you'll need to get an account and some TET, KSM, or WND tokens, respectively.
+If you want to do anything on Tetcoin, Metrocoin, or Westend, then you'll need to get an account and some TET, MTC, or WND tokens, respectively.
 See the [claims instructions](https://claims.tetcoin.network/) for Tetcoin if you have TETs to claim.
 For Westend's WND tokens, see the faucet [instructions](https://wiki.tetcoin.network/docs/en/learn-TET#getting-westies) on the Wiki.